 FOLLOW THESE STEPS:

-STEP 1: IDENTIFY A CHARTERING ORGANIZATION: With programs like BSA and Trail Life, the chartering organization will own the unit.
+STEP 1: IDENTIFY A CHARTERING ORGANIZATION: With programs like Scouts BSA and American Heritage Girls, the chartering organization will own the unit.
 These are often Catholic parishes and schools.
 They'll provide a meeting space, help find and approve adult leaders, and appoint an individual as the Chartered Organization Representative.
 This representative works as a liaison between the organization and the troop.
 In the case of BSA, general liability insurance is provided for volunteer leaders and chartered organizations.
 The Executive Officer of the chartering organization must meet with the council representative and sign the Annual Charter Agreement prior to starting the unit.
 The Chartered Representative must also sign this.

 STEP 2: RECRUIT LEADERS: Your new unit must have a few key leadership positions filled.
 These 6 adult leader positions are the minimum requirements to start a new unit.
 There must be a registered female adult leader over 21 in every unit serving females and a registered female adult leader 21 years of age or over must be present for any activity involving female youth.